Rust Never Sleeps: Critical reception

 Reviewing for The Village Voice in 1979, Robert Christgau called Rust Never Sleeps Young's best album yet and said although his melodies are unsurprisingly simple and original, his lyrics are surprisingly and offhandedly complex.
 "He's wiser but not wearier", Christgau wrote, "victor so far over the slow burnout his title warns of".

-Paul Nelson, writing in Rolling Stone magazine, found its first side virtuosic because of how Young transcends the songs' acoustic settings with his commanding performance and was impressed by its themes of personal escape and exhaustion, the role of rock music, and American violence: "Rust Never Sleeps tells me more about my life, my country and rock & roll than any music I've heard in years."
+Paul Nelson, writing in Rolling Stone, found its first side "virtuosic" because of how Young "transcends the songs' acoustic settings with his commanding performance" and was "impressed by its themes of personal escape and exhaustion, the role of rock music, and American violence."
+Nelson would write that "Rust Never Sleeps tells me more about my life, my country and rock & roll than any music I've heard in years."

 Rust Never Sleeps was voted the second best album of 1979 in The Village Voice's annual Pazz & Jop critics poll.
 Christgau, the poll's creator, ranked it second on his own list for the poll, as did fellow critic Greil Marcus.
 The album also won Rolling Stone magazine's 1979 critics poll for Album of the Year.
 In a decade-end list for The Village Voice, Christgau named it the ninth best album of the 1970s.

 In 2000, Rust Never Sleeps was voted number 240 in the third edition of Colin Larkin's All Time Top 1000 Albums book.
 In 2003, it was ranked number 350 on Rolling Stone magazine's list of the 500 greatest albums of all time.
 Rolling Stone re-ranked the album at 351 in the list's 2012 edition, and later at number 296 in the 2020 edition.
-In a retrospective review, Greg Kot of the Chicago Tribune said that the acoustic and electric sides were both astounding.
-AllMusic's William Ruhlmann viewed that Young reinvigorated himself artistically by being imaginative and bold, and in the process created an exemplary album that "encapsulated his many styles on a single disc with great songs — in particular the remarkable 'Powderfinger' — unlike any he had written before."
+In a retrospective review, Greg Kot of the Chicago Tribune said that the acoustic and electric sides were both "astounding".
+AllMusic's William Ruhlmann viewed that "Young reinvigorated himself artistically by being imaginative and bold, and in the process created an exemplary album that encapsulated his many styles on a single disc with great songs — in particular the remarkable 'Powderfinger' — unlike any he had written before."
 Rob Sheffield, writing in The Rolling Stone Album Guide (2004), felt that "Powderfinger", "Pocahontas", "Thrasher", and "Hey Hey, My My (Into the Black)" were among Young's greatest songs.